tdauth/wowr/README.md

 * Upload the release on as many modding websites as possible.
 * Announce the new release on Discord.

-## Modifications with World Editor

-Saving the map takes some time due to the big number of objects.
-Hence, you can use the "Validate Map Triggers (F10)" action in the trigger editor before actually saving the map to make sure there won't be any syntax error.

 ## Multiplayer Tests

 Multiplayer tests are possible at one PC by hosting a LAN game.